Aurelian Silvestru

 Aurelian Silvestru (born 1 October 1949) is a writer and activist from Moldova.
-He is the founder and the head of the Prometeu-Prim Lyceum, a leader of Democratic Forum of Romanians in Moldova, and an editorialist of Vocea Basarabiei.
+He is the founder and the head of the Prometeu-Protalent Lyceum, a leader of Democratic Forum of Romanians in Moldova, and an editorialist of Vocea Basarabiei.

 Biography

 Aurelian Silvestru graduated from Alecu Russo State University of Bălți and got a PhD from Moscow Institute of Psychology.
-Prometeu-Prim Lyceum is a private school founded in 1993 by Aurelian Silvestru.
+Prometeu-Protalent Lyceum is a private school founded in 1993 by Aurelian Silvestru.

 Aurelian Silvestru is an editorialist of Vocea Basarabiei radio station.
 He is a leader of Democratic Forum of Romanians in Moldova.